aws/aws-database-encryption-sdk-dynamodb/specification/changes/2025-08-25-bucket-beacons/background.md

 The hash for a value in bucket number zero is the same as the hash in an unbucketed system;
 therefore, there is no difference between "one bucket" and "not using buckets".

-Unfortunately, if you spread your items across N buckets, then to find all the items, you'll haver to make N queries.
+Unfortunately, when items are distributed across N buckets, retrieving all of them requires N separate queries.
-Only `Query` is affected. `Scan` and `Get` operations will continue to work as expected.
+- Only the `Query` operation is affected.
+- `Scan` and `Get` operations continue to work as usual.

-The reason that Query has to change is that one queries against an index, and indexes have to exactly match a value, leaving to room for a `this OR that OR other` optimization.
+The reason Query behaves differently is that it searches against an index, which requires an exact match.
+This leaves no opportunity to optimize the query with a “this OR that OR other” approach, unlike a Scan which examines all items.

-Note that there is not way to look at an encrypted item and deduce what bucket it is in.
+Note: There is no way to determine an item’s bucket just by looking at its encrypted value.

 ### Performance